viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 Both cables come with the speaker in the [hardware list](#hardware-list), and can otherwise be easily acquired.
 You can also attach your speaker to the top of your rover with [double-sided foam tape](https://www.amazon.com/3M-Natural-Polyurethane-Double-Coated/dp/B007Y7CA3C/), but this is optional.

-### Set up tutorial software
+### 5. Set up tutorial software

-The git repository for this tutorial contains code that integrates with:
+The [git repository](https://github.com/viam-labs/tutorial-openai-integration) for this tutorial contains code that integrates with:

 * [viam-server](/viam/#viam-server)
 * [Google text/speech tools](https://gtts.readthedocs.io/en/latest/)